slatedocs/slate/source/includes/_json_single_petition.md

 Parameter | Default | Description
 --------- | ------- | -----------
-slug | null | The petition's unique identification slug.
+slug | null | string - required - The petition's unique identification slug.
 If none is provided, you will get a 404 error.
+Note: submitted as a part of the endpoint path, not as a separate URL parameter

 ### Working Example